 The Randolph Township Fire Department provides fire suppression, fire code enforcement and public education services to township residents.
-The department is served by over 125 volunteer firefighters who are accessible by pagers and provide 24-hour fire suppression services from four fire stations strategically located throughout the township.
+The department is served by over 60 active volunteer firefighters who are accessible by pagers and provide 24-hour fire suppression services from four fire stations strategically located throughout the township.
 Additionally, the department maintains a bureau of fire prevention which enforces New Jersey’s Uniform Fire Safety Code.
 The bureau’s staff includes a full-time fire subcode official and two part-time fire inspectors.

 The department’s four volunteer fire companies are as follows:

 - Fire Company #3